SpongePowered/SpongeDocs/source/index.rst

 .. note::

     Sponge is still in development.
-Development builds are currently available for `download
-    <http://files.minecraftforge.net/spongepowered>`__, but an official release will not be available
-    until later in 2015.
+Beta builds of SpongeForge and alpha builds of SpongeVanilla are currently available for :doc:`downloads`, but an official release will not be available until later in 2016.

 Contents
 ========